HGV Road User Levy Act 2013

 Enforcement

-Collection powers mirror those of HM Revenue & Customs for excise duties.
-Stopping officers can check for unpaid levies.
-Non-payment constitutes an offence punishable by a fine.
-A register of levy payments will be maintained and published online.
+Enforcement powers mirror those used for excise duties.
+Stopping officers can check for unpaid levies, and non-payment is an offense.
+Fixed penalties will be introduced.
+A register of paid levies will be publicly available online.

 Government Spending

-The bill is expected to generate additional revenue for the UK government through the levy on HGVs.
-Specific figures are not provided in the bill text itself.
-The levy collected will be paid into the Consolidated Fund.
+The bill is expected to generate additional revenue for the UK government, although precise figures are not specified in the bill itself.
+The levy payments will go into the Consolidated Fund.

 Groups Affected